-- 3.2.
-REQUIRETLS Sender Requirements - 3.2.1.
+4.2.
+REQUIRETLS Sender Requirements

+4.2.1.
 Sending with TLS Required

-When sending a message tagged with REQUIRETLS other than the REQUIRETLS=NO option, the sending (client) MTA MUST:
+When sending a message tagged as requiring TLS, the sending (client) MTA MUST:

-- Look up the SMTP server to which the message is to be sent.
-1. Ιf the DNSSEC option is included in the message tag, the MX record lookups in this process MUST use DNSSEC verification and the response(s) MUST be DNSSEC-signed in order to ensure the integrity of the resource identifier [RFC6125] used to authenticate the SMTP server. - 2.
+- 1. Look up the SMTP server to which the message is to be sent as described in [RFC5321] Section 5.1.
+If the DNSSEC option is included in the message tag, the MX record lookups in this process MUST use DNSSEC verification and the response(s) MUST be DNSSEC-signed in order to ensure the integrity of the resource identifier [RFC6125] used to authenticate the SMTP server. - 2.
 Open an SMTP session with the peer SMTP server using the EHLO verb.
 The server MUST advertise the REQUIRETLS capability. - 3.
-Establish a TLS-protected SMTP session with its peer SMTP server and authenticate the server's certificate with the specified authentication method. - 4.
+Establish a TLS-protected SMTP session with its peer SMTP server and authenticate the server's certificate with the specified authentication method as specified in [RFC6125] or [RFC6698] as applicable. - 4.
 The SMTP client SHOULD also require that meaningfully secure cipher algorithms and key lengths be negotiated with the server.
 The choices of key lengths and algorithms change over time, so a specific requirement is not presented here.

-If any of the above steps fail, the client SHOULD issue a QUIT to the server and repeat steps 2-4 with each host on the recipient domain's list of MX hosts in an attempt to find a mail path that meets the sender's requirements.
-If there are no more MX hosts or if the MX record lookup is not DNSSEC-protected and DNSSEC verification is required, the client MUST NOT transmit the message and MUST issue an SMTP QUIT command to the server.
-The client MAY send other, unprotected, messages to that server prior to issuing the QUIT if it has any.
+If any of the above steps fail, the client MUST issue a QUIT to the server and repeat steps 2-4 with each host on the recipient domain's list of MX hosts in an attempt to find a mail path that meets the sender's requirements.
+The client MAY send other, unprotected, messages to that server if it has any prior to issuing the QUIT. there are no more MX hosts or if the MX record lookup is not DNSSECprotected and DNSSEC verification is required, the client MUST NOT transmit the message to the domain.